rzeldent/platformio-espressif32-sunton/README.md

 tone(SPEAK, frequency, duration);
 ```

 To produce "real" audio connect the internal 8 bits D2A converter in the ESP32.
-Because the speaker is connected to GPIO26, this is the DAC2 (Left Channel).
+The speaker is connected to GPIO26 so can be connected to the DAC2 (Left Channel) of the I2S.

 >[!TIP]
 >Make sure the I2S connection is only to the LEFT channel.
 GPIO25, the right channel, is connected on some boards to the GT911 touch controller and creates strange results.